gospodinp/torei-rpg/rules.md

 Every NPC has the four traits above, but allocates dice to the use of each trait in a given conflict type ([Safe], [Physical], [Violent] and [Perilous]).
 So an NPC may have "[My life depends on this]: `2`{.d6} [Safe], `1`{.d4} [Violent], `1`{.d10} [Perilous]" and another set of dice for the other three.

-For an NPC's trait dice, roll `1`{.d10}, and assign them to various conflict types in the four NPC traits.
+For an NPC's trait dice, roll `1`{.d10} and take a row of dice sets from the table below, and assign them to various conflict types in the four NPC traits.

 |Roll|Dice                                                                      |
 |---:|:-------------------------------------------------------------------------|